Serena's serving salvo sets up Radwanska final

 "And now here in the final, it's even bigger.
 This tournament is already one of the big part of tennis history in Poland.
 I'm happy to be part of that."

-Another player with his eye on history is Briton's Andy Murray who will start as favourite to beat Frenchman Jo-Wilfried Tsonga in the second of two juicy men's semis on Friday.
+Another player with his eye on history is Briton's Andy Murray who on Friday will start as favourite to beat Frenchman Jo-Wilfried Tsonga in the second of two juicy men's semis.

-Murray mania is expected to grip the nation when thousands of fans without showcourt tickets are expected to flock to the club's giant screen on Henman Hill to watch Murray's bid to become the first British man to reach the Wimbledon singles final since Bunny Austin in 1938.
+Murray mania is expected to grip the nation on Friday, when thousands of fans are expected to flock to the grounds just to watch Murray's bid to become the first British man to reach the Wimbledon singles final since Bunny Austin in 1938.

 Should Murray win he would face either defending champion Novak Djokovic or six-times winner Roger Federer in the final.